-Provide a line-item budget to include paid staff (including % of time), supplies, any equipment required, travel (local and domestic) and other necessary costs for the primary institution.
-The subcontract for the collaborating WIC agency should be identified.
-Applicants should budget for attendance at the Washington DC conference (2 days) in March, 2016, for the Principal Investigator and major collaborative investigator.
+Provide a line-item budget to include paid staff (including % effort), supplies, any equipment required, travel (local and domestic) and other necessary costs for the primary institution.
+The subcontract for the collaborating WIC agency should be similarly specified.
+Applicants should budget for attendance at the Washington DC conference at the FNCS headquarters in Alexandria, VA (2 days) in July, 2016, for the Principal Investigator and the major WIC collaborative investigator.
 Cost-sharing is encouraged and should be documented, but is not required.
-It should be reported on the financial report, which must be signed by the responsible financial official.
+Cost-sharing should be reported on the annual financial report, which must be signed by the responsible financial official.
 The indirect cost rate is limited to 10%, inclusive of the total requested.
+The NIH budget form, excel spreadsheet or university budget form may be used.
+See the Budget Narrative Checklist on p.
+12.